intarchboard/draft-path-signals-collaboration/draft-iab-path-signals-collaboration.md

 * What is the minimum set of entities that need to be involved?
 * What is the minimum information each entity in this set needs?
 * Which entities must consent to the information exchange?
+* What is the effect that new signals should have?

 If we look at many of the ways network functions are achieved today, we find that many if not most of them fall short the standard set up by the